Club guessing and the universal models: Invariants and linear orders

 Let $\lambda$ be a regular cardinal and let $\KK$ be the class of all linear orders whose size is $\lambda$.
 By identifying the elements of $\KK$ that are isomorphic to each other we obtain a set of size at most $2^\lambda$, which we shall call $\KK$ again.
 We may without loss of generality assume that the universe of each element of $\KK$ is the $\lambda$ itself.
 We are interested in the universality number of $\KK$, where for our notion of the embedding we take an injective order preserving function.
 For future purposes let us also fix a ladder system $\bar{C}=\langle C_\delta:\,\delta\in S\subseteq \lambda\rangle$, such that each $C_\delta$ is a club of the corresponding $\delta$ and $S$ is some stationary subset of the set of limit ordinals below $\lambda$.
 Let $C_\delta=\langle \alpha^\delta:\,i<i^\ast(\delta)\rangle$ be the increasing enumeration.

 Every member $L$ of $\KK$ can be easily represented as a continuous increasing union $L=\bigcup_{j<\lambda} L_j$ of linear orders of size $<\lambda$, and such a representation is of course not unique.
 Any such sequence $\bar{L}=\langle L_j:\, j<\lambda\rangle$ is called a {\em filtration} of $L$.
-Next we shall define invariants for elements of $L$, but the definition of an invariant will depend both on the filtration $\bar{L}$ and on the specified ladder system $\bar{C}$.
+Next we shall define invariants for elements of $L$, but the definition of an invariant will depend both on the filtration $\bar{L}$, the specified ladder system $\bar{C}$ and an ordinal $\delta$.